dhgarrette/gformat-wrapper/README.md

 Exactly of the following arguments must be specified:

     commit
         Formats all Java files modified since the last commit.
-        DEFAULT
+        This is the default.

     push
-        Formats all Java files modified since the last push to the current branch. remote REPO BRANCH
+        Formats all Java files modified since the last push to the current branch.

+    remote REPO BRANCH
         Formats all Java files modified since the last push to the given branch of the given repo.
-(E.g. `remote origin master`). all
+(E.g. `remote origin master`).

+    all
-        Formats all Java files below the current directory.
+        Formats all Java files within (and below) the current directory.

 ### Options